-- (c) At least one member of the Remuneration and Appointments Committee has adequate knowledge and experience in financial matters and remuneration policies, to be assessed by the Board at the time of appointment. - (d) Overall, the Control and Risk Committee has such skills as to be able to understand and monitor risk strategies and guidelines with reference to the metalworking industrial sector in which the Company and the LU-VE Group operate; at least one member of the Control and Risk Committee has adequate knowledge and experience in accounting and financial matters or risk management, to be assessed by the Board at the time of appointment. - (e) Each Committee is chaired by an independent director (hereinafter, the "Chairman of the Committee").
-The Chairman of each Committee cannot be entrusted to the Chairman of the Board, even if they meet the requisites of independence.
-If the Board has not already done so, in its first meeting each Committee appoints its own Committee Chairman from among its members. - (f) The Chairman of the Committee informs the Board of the activities carried out and of the resolutions adopted by the related Committee at the first possible Board meeting.
-The Chairman of the Committee signs, on behalf of the relevant Committee, the reports and opinions to be submitted to the Board and/or to other corporate bodies or functions of the Company. - (g) The Chairman of the Committee may invite the Chairman of the Board, the Chief Executive Officer, the other directors and, by informing the Chief Executive Officer, the representatives of the company functions with competence in relation to the matter in question to individual meetings; the Committees meetings may be attended by the statutory auditors and those of the CCR meeting may in any case be attended by the Chairman of the Board of Statutory Auditors or the statutory auditor designated by them. - (h) No director takes part in meetings of the Committee in which proposals relating to their own remuneration are formulated and/or evaluated. - (i) The functions of secretary of each Committee are performed by the Secretary who supports the Chairman of the Committee and its members in organizing and conducting the meetings, as well as in carrying out the activities relating to it.
+- (c) At least one member of the Remuneration and Appointments Committee has adequate knowledge and experience in financial matters and remuneration policies, to be assessed by the Board at the time of appointment. - (d) Overall, the Control and Risk Committee has such skills as to be able to understand and monitor risk strategies and guidelines, as well as assess the relative risks, with reference to the metalworking industrial sector in which the Company and the LU-VE Group operate; at least one member of the Control and Risk Committee has adequate knowledge and experience in accounting and financial matters or risk management, to be assessed by the Board at the time of appointment. - (e) Each Committee is chaired by an independent director (hereinafter, the "Chairman of the Committee").
+The Chairmanship of each Committee cannot be entrusted to the Chairman of the Board, even if they meet the requisites of independence.
+If the Board has not already done so, in its first meeting each Committee appoints its own Committee Chairman from among its members. - (f) The activities of each Committee are planned and coordinated by the Chairman of the Committee, who convenes, chairs and directs the meetings, providing then to inform the Board, at the first possible Board meeting, of the activities carried out, the observations, the recommendations and the opinions formulated, as well as the resolutions passed by the relative Committee.
+The Chairman of the Committee signs, on behalf of the relevant Committee, the reports and opinions to be submitted to the Board and/or to other corporate bodies or functions of the Company. - (g) The Chairman of the Committee may invite the Chairman of the Board, the Chief Executive Officer, the other directors and, by informing the Chief Executive Officer, the representatives of the company functions with competence in relation to the matter in question to provide information and assessments within their competence, with reference to the individual items on the agenda.
+The Committees meetings may be attended by the statutory auditors and those of the CCR meeting may in any case be attended by the Chairman of the Board of Statutory Auditors or the statutory auditor designated by them.
+The Committees meetings may also be attended by the Financial Reporting Manager, the Head of the Internal Audit function, as well as external consultants whose presence is deemed appropriate or useful in relation to the items on the agenda of the meeting. - (h) No director takes part in meetings of the Committee in which proposals relating to their own remuneration are formulated and/or evaluated. - (i) The functions of secretary of each Committee are performed by the Secretary of the Board who supports the Chairman of the Committee and its members in organizing and conducting the meetings, as well as in carrying out the activities relating to it.

-As for the functioning of committees, the BoD and Committees Regulations provide as follows.
+As for the functioning of Committees, the BoD and Committees Regulations provide as follows.